When an injury changes more than the body: how pain can affect personality

 Recovery is about the whole person

 A personal injury affects more than the visible wounds.
-Pain can change how a person feels, reacts, and connects with others, but with proper medical care, emotional support, and legal guidance, healing can happen.
+Pain can change how a person feels, reacts, and connects with others, but with proper medical care, emotional support, and guidance from an experienced personal injury lawyer, healing can happen.

 Recognizing the full impact of an injury helps ensure that injured individuals and their families are supported every step of the way — physically, emotionally, and legally.